scubavt/scubavt.github.io/README.md

+# Scuba Club at Virginia Tech

+:tropical_fish: :fish: :whale: :whale2: :dolphin:

-## arkadianriver.com
+## Credits

-My personal web site, based off the http://html5up.net/spectral design by [@ajlkn](http://twitter.com/ajlkn).
+Template from arkadianriver.com which is based off the http://html5up.net/spectral design by [@ajlkn](http://twitter.com/ajlkn).
 The site is made for blog and portfolio content.
 The blog can contain both personal entries and entries by syndicated authors.